syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/localization.md

 ## Loading translations

-To load translation object in an application use `load` function of `L10n` class.
+To load translation object in an application, use `load` function of `L10n` class.

 In the below sample, `French` culture is set to Dialog and change the close button's tooltip text.